-Over the period of the 2009-2015 Development Plan, the Mullaghboy Industrial Estate, the IDA Business Park and the Beechmount Home Park have developed to provide additional sources of employment for Navan.
-The Local Authority role has expanded to provide a greater emphasis on promoting economic development at local level.
-Local Authorities are expected to lead and mobilise economic development locally in conjunction with relevant agencies.
-A significant role of the Local Authority in relation to employment creation is to ensure that sufficient serviced land is made available at suitable locations for economic activity throughout the plan period.
-The need to identify further lands to facilitate the employment requirements of the town's growing population is critical.
-In particular there is a need for further representation of the FDI Sector in Navan, which could be facilitated by the further build out of the IDA Business Park as identified in the Economic Development Strategy for the County.
-In this regard Planning Permission was obtained in December 2016 for the construction of an Advanced Technology Building within the IDA Park.
+Over the period of the 2003-2009 Development Plan, the Mullaghboy Industrial Estate, the IDA Business Park and the Beechmount Home Park have developed to provide additional sources of employment for Navan.
+The primary role of the Planning Authorities in relation to employment creation is to ensure that sufficient serviced land is made available at suitable locations for economic activity throughout the plan period.
+The need to identify further lands to facilitate the employment requirements of the town's growing population will be closely monitored over the life of the Plan.